3 minute read

 Download sample data set: click here

-In this tutorial, I am using numerical SNP data as in input genotype file.
-One can convert their genotype data in numerical format in TASSEL software or any software package available as per ones convenience.
-The file needs to be formatted properly as shown below in the image below and save it as .txt file.
+In this tutorial, I am using numerical SNP data as an input genotype file.
+One can convert their genotype data in numerical format in TASSEL software or any software package available as per one’s convenience.
+The file needs to be formatted properly as shown in the image below and saved as a .txt file.

 Input structure File

-Once the input file with the correct header and format is ready, import the the file in Structure software using the steps shown in the below figure.
-The importing steps include 4 steps, please make sure to select correct directory and file name.
-At step 2 of 4 make sure to correctly input number of markers, samples/individual, and ploidy (if genotypes are ‘A’ then enter 1 but if, it is ‘AA’ enter 2), and finally, enter how the missing data are indicated as in the file.
-In this tutorial, I denoting the missing data ‘-9’.
+Once the input file with the correct header and format is ready, import the file in Structure software using the steps shown in the figure below.
+The importing process includes 4 steps — please make sure to select the correct directory and file name.
+At step 2 of 4, make sure to correctly input the number of markers, samples/individual, and ploidy (if genotypes are A enter 1; if AA enter 2), and finally indicate how missing data are represented in the file.
+In this tutorial, missing data is denoted as -9.

 Import data in structure

-Follow the steps shown in the below figure to run this step.
-Please remember One make custom add the length of burning period and Number of MCMC Reps after burnin.
+Follow the steps shown in the figure below to complete this step.
+Please remember to custom-set the length of burning period and Number of MCMC Reps after burnin.

 Set parameters structure

-Follow the steps shown in the below figure to run this step.
+Follow the steps shown in the figure below to complete this step.
 Please remember to run at least 10 number of iterations.
-One see the job progress at the bottom black window of the shell.
+You can see the job progress in the bottom black shell window.

 Running the project structure

-Follow the steps shown in the below figure to run this step.
-Please remember under the Results folder there are several branches of the results with various k values, which indicates number of sub-populations estimated from the given genetic data.
-It can tricky to pick the correct number of k for the data, and to solve this follow the next step to prepare files for a different software known as Structure Harvester.
+Follow the steps shown in the figure below to complete this step.
+Please remember that under the Results folder there are several branches of results with various k values, which indicate the number of sub-populations estimated from the given genetic data.
+It can be tricky to pick the correct number of k for your data — to resolve this, follow the next step to prepare files for Structure Harvester.

 Viewing the structure results